MV Voices | Natalie Lee

 To live in the moment, to really appreciate what you have around you, to be nice to people and to do something you really love.
 When they enter the world of work I want them to do something that they are really passionate about because I followed my heart and it’s worked out quite well.

-Autumn: I want to be an artist, because I have drawn all my life.
-I do nothing but draw.
-I want to be a vet too, I want to be an artist and work at a vets.
-I want to draw pictures of the animals and the owners will then get it at the end.
+Autumn: I want to be an artist, because I have drawn all my life – I do nothing but draw.
+I want to be a vet too, so I will be an artist and work at a vet all at the same time.
+I will draw pictures of the animals that I take care of and the owners will then get them at the end.

-Alexa: I’ve got a list – I want to inspire people to be themselves, and also I’m going to be a singer, an actress, a vet and I’m going to have lots of animals.
+Alexa: I’ve got a list – I’m going to be a singer, an actress, a vet and I’m going to have lots of animals.